CBD Oil

 Does Delta-9 THC Show Up On A Drug Test?

 Yes, delta-9 THC does show up on drug tests.
-If you are subject to or are scheduled to take a workplace drug test, don’t consume delta-9 THC, or any THC, in any concentration.
+If you are subject to or are scheduled to take a workplace drug test, don’t consume any THC in any concentration.
 Because workplace tests look for THC metabolites— what’s left after your body breaks down THC— all forms of THC will make you test positive.

 How Long Does Delta-9 THC Stay In Your System?